 First off, a quick intro.
 You wanted to move data—your contact list, say—from one app to another, right?
 Zapier's the tool for that.
 It's a workflow automation tool that connects thousands of apps—from Airtable to Zoho CRM and everything in between—so when someone new buys your products or fills out your form or anything else, Zapier can copy that data and add it to the correct app.

 Sometimes getting the data in the right format needs a bit of help, which is where Formatter comes in.
-Formatter's a Zapier tool that tweaks your data to get it working the way you need.
+Formatter's a built-in Zapier tool that tweaks your data to get it working the way you need.

 How to split names and other text